Your Business Plan - Keeping Your Executive Summary Clear and to the Point

 Your executive summary in the business plan will not be as long as the rest of the document, but it is probably the most important aspect of the entire plan.
 Without a good, clear and direct summary, your reader won’t get past the second page.

-Have a question for Matthew?
-Ask or leave a comment below!
+Have a question for Matthew or want to leave a comment?
+Click here.